Skip to content

 5 min read

-What the Digital Omnibus actually proposes
+What the Digital Omnibus changes

 What the Digital Omnibus does NOT change

 • Chapter V — GPAI obligations: In force since August 2025.
-Companies deploying general-purpose AI models (Claude, GPT-4, Gemini, etc.) already have active obligations around transparency, copyright compliance, and incident reporting.
+Companies deploying general-purpose AI models (Claude, GPT-4, Gemini, etc.) have active obligations around transparency, copyright compliance, and incident reporting.

 • Article 53 — GPAI provider obligations: In force.
 Model providers have active technical documentation and transparency requirements.

-Three reasons not to wait
+Three reasons not to wait until 2027

 1. Commercial pressure is already here